 Here’s what you need to know…

-For instance, between the ages of 40 and 49 a person can stand on one leg for an average of 42 seconds.
+Unlike aerobic fitness and muscle strength and flexibility, balance tends to be reasonably well preserved until people reach their mid to late 50s when it starts to wane.
+For instance, between the ages of 40 and 49, a person can stand on one leg for an average of 42 seconds.
 This drops by only one second over the next decade.
 But in the 60s it falls to 32 seconds and then to 22 seconds between the ages of 70 and 79.

-Because there’s no standardized test for balance, and hard data only links a loss of balance to falls, researchers from five countries wanted to know whether a balance test might be a reliable indicator of a person’s risk of death.
+Because there’s no standardized test for balance, and complex data only links a loss of balance to falls, researchers from five countries wanted to know whether a balance test might be a reliable indicator of a person’s risk of death.

 To find out, researchers gathered data from a trial that began in 1994 called CLINIMEX.

-Large Scale Trial Results Surprised Researchers
+Large-Scale Trial Results Surprised Researchers

 The trial included 1,702 participants ages 51 to 75.
 The trial took note of each participant’s medical history and cardiovascular risk factors, as well as measurements of physical fitness, weight, waist size, and body fat.